Gigya supports multiple environments:

 Core REST API

 The core of the Gigya service is a REST-like interface.
 Please refer to the REST API reference for the list of methods and parameters.
-Gigya offers various wraps around this API for various environments, thus in most cases you will not need to use the REST API directly.
+In addition, Gigya offers various developer tools that wraps this API for various environments; thus in most cases you will not need to use the REST API directly.

 Server Side SDKs

-Gigya offers a set of Server Side SDKs that provide a wrap around Gigya's REST API.
+Gigya offers a set of Server Side SDKs, not part of our core offering, that provide a wrap around Gigya's REST API.
 The SDKs make it simple to integrate Gigya's service in various development environments.
 Check out our Server Side SDKs documentation and find out if there is an SDK available for your preferred language.

 Common Integrations Diagram